-16 U.S. Congress, Joint Committee on Taxation, Estimated Revenue Effects of the Chairman's Mark, As Modified, of the "Heartland, Habitat, Harvest and Horticulture Act of 2007," Scheudled for Markup by the Committee on Finance on October 4, 2007, JCX-97-07, Oct.
-4, 2007.
+24 For the revenue effects of the Finance Committee bill, see U.S. Congress, Joint Committee on Taxation, Estimated Revenue Effects of the Chairman's Mark, As Modified, of the "Heartland, Habitat, Harvest and Horticulture Act of 2007," Scheduled for Markup by the Committee on Finance on October 4, 2007, JCX-97-07, October 4, 2007.

-17 For a description of the economic substance doctrine as well as the Finance Committee's proposal, see U.S. Congress, Senate, Committee on Finance, Baucus/Grassed Economic Substance Amendment, Oct.
-4, 2007.
+25 For a description of the economic substance doctrine as well as the Finance Committee's proposal, see U.S. Congress, Senate, Committee on Finance, Baucus/Grassed Economic Substance Amendment, October 4, 2007.
 Posted on the committee's website, at [http://finance.senate.gov/sitepages/leg/LEG%202007/Leg%20110%20100407agamend ment.pdf].
-Visited Oct.
-17, 2007.
-For additional information on the economic substance (continued...)
+For additional information on the economic substance doctrine, see CRS Report RS22586, The Economic Substance Doctrine: Recent Significant Legal Decisions, by Erika Lunder.